Just a few days away now from 3.5 years sober. A great big empowering freedom.

 Today I’m free from alcohol.
 I don’t crave it.
 I don’t obsess over it.
 The decisions I make don’t revolve around it.
 And the way I maintain that freedom is by living responsibly.

 Responsibility; the very thing I thought was the antithesis of freedom is my only guarantor of it.

 Isn’t it ironic? (take that Alanis Morissette!)
-It starts with being responsible with myself.
+It starts with being responsible for myself.
 Response- able.
-Able to respond to my own needs in a way that results in well being.
+Able to respond to my own needs in a way that results in well-being.
 To live well.
 The freedom to do what is right.
 To be true to myself so I can be there for others.

 That’s true freedom.
 That’s what freedom of stop drinking has done for me and I’m thankful for it.

 Today I will continue to live free by not picking up a drink.